Jimmy Connors: Personal life

 Connors was engaged to fellow tennis pro Chris Evert from 1974 to 1975, and they each triumphed in the singles events at the 1974 Wimbledon Championships, a feat labelled "The Lovebird Double" by the media.
 Their engagement was broken off shortly before the 1975 Wimbledon championship.
-Connors and Evert briefly reconciled in 1976 and 1978, before parting for good.
+Connors and Evert briefly reconciled in 1976 and 1978, before permanently ending their relationship.
 In May 2013, Connors wrote his autobiography in which he alleged that Evert was pregnant with their child and that she unilaterally decided to have an abortion.

 Former Miss World Marjorie Wallace was engaged to Connors from 1976 to 1977.
 In 1979, Connors married Playboy model Patti McGuire.
 They have two children, and live in the Santa Barbara, California, area.

 In October 2005, Connors had a hip-replacement surgery at Cedars-Sinai Medical Center in Los Angeles.

-On January 8, 2007, Connors' mother Gloria died at age 82.
+On January 8, 2007, Connors's mother Gloria died at age 82.

 On November 21, 2008, Connors was arrested outside an NCAA basketball game between the University of North Carolina at Chapel Hill and the University of California at Santa Barbara after refusing to comply with an order to leave an area near the entrance to the stadium.
 The charges were dismissed by a judge on February 10, 2009.